 The main sign of bone cancer is pain in a bone (but having bone pain doesn’t mean you have cancer).

 The area usually feels tender at first.
 Then the pain becomes an ache that doesn’t go away.
 You might feel a lump too.

-X-rays and scans are the usual tests done to detect signs of bone cancer.
-But the most effective way to identify bone cancer is causing the problem is with a biopsy – taking and testing a sample of bone tissue and then looking carefully at the cells under a microscope for signs of cancer.
+X-rays and scans are the usual tests done to find signs of bone cancer.
+But the best way to know if bone cancer is causing the problem is with a biopsy – taking and testing a small bit of bone tissue and then looking carefully at the cells under a microscope for signs of cancer.

 This will either be done under a local anaesthetic (where the area is numbed) or a general anaesthetic (where you’re given drugs to make you sleep).
 Which anaesthetic they use will depend on the type of biopsy they do.